Bi-Lagrangian structures and Teichm\"uller theory: Introduction

-In section \ref{sec:BiLagrangianComplexification} we focus on the complexification of a real-analytic Kähler manifold.
-We show that there is a canonical complex bi-Lagrangian structure there and that it has a nice description (\autoref{thm:BiLagComplexificationKahler}).
-Let us recall that any real-analytic manifold $N$ admits a complexification, \textit{i.e.} an embedding in a complex manifold $M$ as a maximally totally real submanifold.
-The germ of such a complexification is unique in the sense that any two complexifications agree in some neighborhood of $N$.
-When $N$ is a complex manifold, there is a canonical model for its complexification which is $N^c = N \times \xoverline{N}$, where $N$ is diagonally embedded.
-In particular, there is a canonical pair $(\mathcal{F}_1, \mathcal{F}_2)$ of transverse (``vertical'' and ``horizontal'') foliations in the complexification of a complex manifold, which is another way of saying that it has a natural bicomplex structure (cf. \autoref{thm:BicomplexInComplexification}).
-When $N$ is Kähler, the symplectic structure of $N$ (locally) extends as a complex symplectic structure on $N^c$ which refines $(\mathcal{F}_1, \mathcal{F}_2)$ into a complex bi-Lagrangian structure.
-This bi-Lagrangian structure can be identified to the bicomplex Kähler structure complexifying the Kähler structure of $N$ (\autoref{thm:BicomplexKahlerInComplexification}).
-After giving a quick application (\autoref{corollary:CKA} and \autoref{corollary:CKB}), we conclude this section by explicitly working out the example of $\CP^1$ with the Fubini-Study metric (we describe in particular the affine structure in the canonical foliations of $\CP^1 \times \xoverline{\CP^1}$). \autoref{fig:diagram} below attempts to summarize in a diagram some of the interrelationships between all the structures discussed so far.
+In section \ref{sec:BiLagrangianComplexification} we focus on the complexification of a real-analytic Kähler manifold, and show that it has a canonical complex bi-Lagrangian structure (\autoref{thm:BiLagComplexificationKahler}).
+Recall that any real-analytic manifold $N$ admits a complexification, unique up to germ.
+When $N$ is a complex manifold, one can define its complexification as $N^c \coloneqq N \times \overline{N}$, where $N$ is diagonally embedded.
+In particular, there is a canonical pair $(\mathcal{F}_1, \mathcal{F}_2)$ of transverse foliations in $N^c$, which amounts to a bicomplex structure (\autoref{thm:BicomplexInComplexification}).
+When $N$ is additionally Kähler, its symplectic structure extends as a complex symplectic structure on $N^c$ which gives a complex bi-Lagrangian structure.
+This structure can be identified to the bicomplex Kähler structure complexifying the Kähler structure (\autoref{thm:BicomplexKahlerInComplexification}).
+After giving a quick application (\autoref{corollary:CKA} and \autoref{corollary:CKB}), we conclude this section by explicitly working out the example of $\CP^1$ with the Fubini-Study metric.
+(NB: \autoref{fig:diagram} below summarize somes of the interrelationships between all the structures discussed so far.)